How to Use the Toddy Cold Brew System (Recipe and Instructions)

 How to Brew Using the Toddy Cold Brew System

 Note that this guide covers the Toddy cold brew system instructions only.
-Each of these steps is essential to brewing the perfect cold brew, so go through them.
+Each of these steps is essential to brewing the perfect cold brew, so don’t skip any.

 Pro Tip: Add the water and coarsely ground coffee grounds to the brewing container in batches.
 It helps ensure the water reaches all the beans.